RobertPincus/i3rc-monte-carlo-model/Readme.txt

   (Tools/OpticalPropertiesToDomain can be used if the optical properties, rather than the physical properties, are available).
-*) Example-Drivers/monteCarloDriver reads the domain, computes the radiative transfer, and writes out the results. monteCarloDriver-mpi is almost identical but divides the computation across mulitple CPUs for speed.
+*) Example-Drivers/monteCarloDriver reads the domain, computes the radiative transfer, and writes out the results.

 If what you need are fluxes or intensities at the domain boundaries or heating rates within the domain, you can almost certainly use our programs to solve